Joao4569/be-centered/README.md

 ## Credits

 - Majority of code structure and design learnt from Code Institute and especially from the "Love Running" walkthrough project.
+- The font pairing was taken from [Font Pair](https://www.fontpair.co/all)

 ### Content